TheOdinProject/curriculum/javascript/introduction.md

 ### This is a Work in Progress!

 Again, note that this course is a work in progress.
-Because of this, don't be alarmed if there are a few things marked TODO and if you do find a resource that is particularly helpful or unhelpful, please let us know!
+Because of this, don't be alarmed if there are a few things marked TODO.
+If you do find a resource that is particularly helpful or unhelpful, please let us know!

 ## Format